List of Happy Tree Friends episodes: Smoochies (2001–2003; 2008)

-Blurbs (2008–2015)
+Blurbs (2001, 2009-2015)

-These are videos that feature an original episode that has been done over with a series of speech bubbles that either state a fact relating to a scene, make fun of a goof, or say a joke in a similar style to Mystery Science Theater 3000.
+These are videos that feature an original episode that has been done over with a series of speech bubbles that either state a fact relating to a scene, make fun of a goof, or tell a joke in a similar style to Mystery Science Theater 3000.
 Additionally, a majority of the episodes that were originally produced in a 4:3 format (standard definition) are remade in a 16:9 format (high-definition).

 Mondo Media aired "Blurbed" versions of the following episodes: